A 6-Module Online, Interactive Workshop

 Q: Things are very busy at work right now, and I’m afraid I won’t have time to keep up.
 How much time per week does this really take?

-Each workshop webinar session is 1.5 to 2 hours, whether you attend live or listen to the recording.
+Each workshop webinar session is about 2 hours, whether you attend live or listen to the recording.

 We provide exercises, answers and data sets, so you can practice what you’ve learned each week and get help in the Q&As.
 These will take you a few hours each week, maybe up to 3 or so.
 The exercises aren’t required—you’re not graded.
 But we’ve gotten feedback that they’re very helpful, as it allows you to practice and figure out what you did and didn’t understand.